Wheel Strategy vs. Iron Condors: Two Approaches to Options Income

 When an iron condor is tested, the adjustment options multiply.
 You can roll the tested side, close the entire condor, remove the untested side and convert to a vertical, add a long option to create a broken-wing structure, or close and redeploy at wider strikes.
 Each adjustment involves multiple legs, bid-ask spread costs, and tactical decisions that require experience.

-Iron condor adjustments are where many traders lose money.
-They roll for credits that do not materialize, or they convert to structures they do not fully understand.
-The wheel's simplicity during adversity is a genuine advantage, especially for traders who are still developing their skills.
+Iron condor adjustments are where most traders lose money.
+They roll for credits that never materialize, or convert to structures they don't fully understand.
+The wheel's simplicity when things go sideways is a genuine advantage, especially if you're still building your skills.

 Which Strategy Fits You?